slimndap/jeero/readme.txt

 == Changelog ==

+= 1.33 =
+* Detect inbox items that are still marked as running, clear their lock, and skip them so they can be removed immediately instead of blocking future pickups.
+* Added helpers and tests around processing markers to ensure stuck items are released and reported in the log.

 = 1.32 =
 * Added a new 'jeero/loaded' action to allow other plugins or themes to hook into the initialization process of Jeero.
 * Send timezone setting value to Jeero server to properly handle timezones during event imports (1.32.1)